If you would like to bypass the FAQs section and proceed to the application process, please scroll down the page to the “Technical Resources” section.

-What if a motorist can see the museum but I simply want a sign to let them know the museum is up ahead?
+What if a motorist can see the Museum, but I simply want a sign to let them know the Museum is up ahead?

 How much advertising can be put on a sign?

 None.
-Only the facility’s registered business name or a portion of that name is allowed by federal standards.
+Only the facility’s Registered Business Name or a portion of that name is allowed by Federal standards

-What if the museum or historic site name changes?
+What if the Museum/Historic Site name changes?

-Can private clubs have museum or historic site signs?
+Can private clubs have Museum/Historic Site signs?

-The following application and cover letter (explaining the TOD category) are available for you to download on your computer.
+The following application and cover letter are available for you to download on your computer.
 To read PDF files, you will need the free Adobe Acrobat Reader.
 This is free downloadable software on the Adobe solutions website and will help you to print out your application and fill in by hand.
 Unless you have Adobe Pro (a paid software component) you will not be able to fill in the above permit applications on your computer.
 The files have not been formatted to allow for this.
 If you would prefer documents in Word, which may be filled out on your computer, please use this link.
 Please contact our office if you experience any difficulties printing your brochure and we will mail you one.